matomo-org/matomo-dev-environment/README.md

 Piwik Development Environment
 =====================

 This configuration makes it very easy to start with Piwik development or to give Piwik a try in your local environment.
 It'll setup a virtual machine including everything you need to run Piwik.
+The Piwik project itself will be cloned into a shared/synced folder `www/piwik` which makes it easy to change files within your host IDE.
+You even do not need to run the VM to change something.

 Need more information?
 Have a look here: http://piwik.org/blog/2012/08/get-started-with-piwik-development-with-puppet-and-vagrant/